KubaKaszycki/libMhO/README.md

 	autoconf
 This will do the task.

-#### Creating _Makefile.in_s
+#### Creating Makefile.in
 **AFTER THIS STEP DO NOT RUN MAKE!
-THIS DOES NOT CREATE _Makefile_s!**
+THIS DOES NOT CREATE _Makefile_ files!**

 There are files called _Makefile.am_ in most subdirectories.
-We need _Makefile_s.
+We need _Makefile_ files.
 The middle step in this conversion is _Makefile.in_.
 To generate it, a program has to trace substainations in autoconf, place variables in _Makefile.in_, push _Makefile.am_ there and add some make rules.
 This seems complete Makefile. **NO!** This has many sequences like:
 	CC=@CC@
 Your C compiler is not _@CC@_.